KorbiNeosens/nlp_installation_manual/docs/receiver/receiver_installation.md

 # Installation

 The range of the sensors is restricted.
-Consequently, we generally advise determining an installation placement for the NLP receiver that is relatively central to all the installed sensors sending data to it, ensuring dependable data transmission.
+Consequently, we generally advise determining an installation placement for the receiver that is relatively central to all the installed sensors sending data to it, ensuring dependable data transmission.
-Consider the following recommendations when identifying the optimal mounting position for the NLP receiver:
+Consider the following recommendations when identifying the optimal mounting position for the receiver:

-- Aim for an unobstructed line of sight between the NLP receiver and the corresponding sensors, or at least the wheels.
+- Aim for an unobstructed line of sight between the receiver and the corresponding sensors, or at least the wheels.
-- Steer clear of any metal barriers between the NLP receiver and the associated sensors that could impede reception, such as a trailer pallet box or an air tank.
+- Steer clear of any metal barriers between the receiver and the associated sensors that could impede reception, such as a trailer pallet box or an air tank.
-- When seeking the ideal position for the NLP receiver, prioritize the distance to sensors placed in more challenging environments, like deep rims or twin wheels.
+- When seeking the ideal position for the receiver, prioritize the distance to sensors placed in more challenging environments, like deep rims or twin wheels.
-- For trucks, the NLP receiver should be closer to the driving axle (deep rims, twin wheels) than the steering axle.
+- For trucks, the receiver should be closer to the driving axle (deep rims, twin wheels) than the steering axle.
-- Place the NLP receiver where the temperature remains within the specified operating range and away from devices generating heat.
+- Place the receiver where the temperature remains within the specified operating range and away from devices generating heat.
-- Maintain a minimum distance of at least 20 cm between the NLP receiver and any high-bitrate cables and 50 cm from electric motors, alternators, or other electrical machines with coils and windings.
+- Maintain a minimum distance of at least 20 cm between the receiver and any high-bitrate cables and 50 cm from electric motors, alternators, or other electrical machines with coils and windings.
 - Begin by setting up the first vehicle of a particular type in a fleet and thoroughly verify its performance.
 Subsequent vehicles of the same type can then be replicated with less time spent on performance verification.

 ![Positioning](images/receiver_positioning.png){ width="800px"}